manni8436/Legend-of-the-Greek-Gods/README.md

     is from assets/css/images/ and finally to the image jpg path that was needed to correct the issue

-    * I now have seen that my social links have stopped working when I click on them which I need to link into still
+    I now have noticed that my social links have stopped working when I click on them but now I have changed the linked and redone the coding for the social media that is in my footer

     * I have a hover affect on a image to make it bigger when you hover over it so the user can see the image bigger but I want to move the position of the